jeelan-512/WeatherSampleApp/README.md

 ### Project Setup
 Clone the project and open it using Android Studio [https://github.com/jeelan-512/WeatherSampleApp.git].

-Select "develop" branch to view this code.
+Select "develop" branch to view the code.

 ### Screen Shots